gayatrii-366/Beats--web-player/README.md

 Set up proper error handling and user feedback Implemented proper authentication flow with Spotify

-Here’s a more formal and detailed version of your instruction:

----

 ##### Steps to Run the Application: